 KENYA WILDLIFE TRUST

 Kenya Wildlife Trust (KWT) is focused on creating sustainable predator populations.
-Through tried and tested methods, KWT wants to ensure that lions, leopards, cheetahs, hyenas and wild dogs not only survive, but thrive.
+Through tried and tested methods, KWT ensures that lions, leopards, cheetahs, hyenas and wild dogs not only survive, but thrive.
 Since 2007, KWT has been helping to protect these iconic species and the landscapes that make Kenya truly unique.
 KWT’s vision is of a Kenya where predator populations are the cornerstone of thriving ecosystems.

 March to the Top supports Kenya Wildlife Trust’s community conservation model both through direct service provision and research that informs diverse initiatives.
 March to the Top sponsors Lion Watch, a program that integrates tourism and conservation to enhance lion conservation.
 Additional funding supports research, done in collaboration with the University of Oxford, of predator conservation initiatives across Kenya.